GalSim-developers/GalSim/INSTALL.md

     export FFTW_DIR=$HOME

-Probably, you should put this into your .bash_profile file so it always gets set when you log in.
+Probably, you should put this into your shell login file (e.g. .bash_profile) so it always gets set when you log in.

 ii) Using an existing installation